deepgenerativemodels/notes/introduction/index.md

 Each pixel has three channels: R(ed), G(reen) and B(lue) and each channel can take a value between 0 to 255.
 Hence, the number of possible images is given by $$256^{700 \times 1400 \times 3}\approx 10 ^{800000}$$.
-In contrast, Imagenet, one of the largest publicly available datasets, consists of only about 15 million images.
+In contrast, ImageNet, one of the largest publicly available datasets, consists of only about 15 million images.
 Hence, learning a generative model with such a limited dataset is a highly underdetermined problem.